Is the Alaskan Klee Kai the right breed for you?

 Q: I've never owned a dog before, is an Alaskan Klee Kai a good first choice?

-A: Honestly, No. This breed takes some dog experience.
+A: This breed takes some dog experience.
 Someone who is familiar with training, dog behavior, and the energy level this breed has.
+This depends on your level of research, life style, and commitment to a breed that can have more challenges than your average dog.

 UNITED KENNEL CLUB BREED STANDARDS